Origin and History

 Service during the War

-In July 1702, the regiment (two battalions) joined Arco's Corps and, on 14 October, took part in the Battle of Friedlingen.
+In January 1702, the depleted regiment (together with Pfalz-Zweibrücken could field only 400 men when it arrived on the Rhine from Spain.
+In July, the regiment (now two battalions) joined Arco's Corps and, on 14 October, took part in the Battle of Friedlingen.
 It then assumed garrison duty in Alt-Breisach.

 From 22 August 1703, the regiment (14 companies) took part in the defence of Alt-Breisach which surrendered on September 6.
 The garrison obtained the honours of war when the fortress capitulated and marched under escort to Rheinfeld which it reached on 15 September.
 Describing the situation in the besieged Fortress of Alt-Breisach, Colonel Marsigli wrote: